Wicked Spoon Buffet 2023: Menu, Hours, Prices

 But you are not here for the enchanting ambiance, you are here for the food.

-Wicked Spoon does a great job at differentiating the gluten foods from the gluten-free.
+Wicked Spoon does a great job at differentiating the gluten foods from gluten-free.
 Mind you, there are lots of gluten-free meals at this buffet to serve several groups all over.

-The spicy and sweet aromas from the carving stations and make your own omelet sections are enough to make you savor every bit of it.
-Top quality presentations shine a light on how much work the chefs put into giving you a high-end meal instead of another typical buffet.
+The spicy and sweet aromas from the carving stations and make-your-own omelet sections are enough to make you savor every bit of it.
+Top-quality presentations shine a light on how much work the chefs put into giving you a high-end meal instead of another typical buffet.

 But before we dive into the many savory delicacies, let’s get you up to speed on the hours, menu times, and prices.